stardog-union/stardog-clj/README.md

 4. Run "stardog-admin db create -n testdb path/to/data/University0_0.owl path/to/data/lubmSchema.owl"
 5. You can now run lein compile, use the lein repl, and run lein midje to perform the tests

+The test suite does run with the assumption there is a Stardog database server running.

 ## License